Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — Mark 7:15

-Matthews version of this explains that these "things" that defile are things that come out of our mouth from within us
+Matthews's version explains that the "things" that defile are things that come out of our mouth from within us.

 "Not what goes into the mouth defiles a man; but what comes out of the mouth, this defiles a man.”